 In Ancient Greece, the meal was called Laganon.
 The name comes from the cooking method, not the ingredients.
-The flat, fermented, dough was cut into strips, and layered with sauce.
+The flat, fermented dough was cut into strips and layered with sauce.
 The Greeks have since refined the recipe, which they know call Pastitsio.

-Tomatoes, for most of early time in Europe, were not consumed, as they were considered poisonous.
-It is not until 1544 that tomatoes make an appearance in European cuisine, and 1692 in a recipe constructed in Naples.
+For most of early Europe, Tomatoes were not consumed, as they were considered poisonous.
+It was not until 1544 that tomatoes appeared in European cuisine and 1692 in a recipe constructed in Naples.
 Now we are talking!
-The modern day lasagna in Naples, called lasagna di carnevale, is layered with ragu, meat (often sausage or fried meatballs), hard-boiled eggs, ricotta and mozzarella.
-The meal has a cousin, lasagne al forno, which is layered with thick ragu and béchamel sauce.
-For as many theories of the origin of the meal, there are bazillion versions of the dish around the world.
+The modern-day lasagna in Naples, called lasagna di carnevale, is layered with ragu, meat (often sausage or fried meatballs), hard-boiled eggs, ricotta, and mozzarella.
+The meal has a cousin, lasagne al forno, layered with thick ragu and béchamel sauce.
+For as many theories of the meal's origin, there are bazillion versions of the dish worldwide.
 Even in Italy, the pasta variations were regionalized based on what ingredients were readily available.
-In the South, lasagna dough was made from semolina flour, where the north used flour and eggs; though today Italian pasta that is commercial sold is made from durum wheat (semolina).
+In the South, lasagna dough was made from semolina flour, whereas the north used flour and eggs; though today, Italian pasta commercially sold is made from durum wheat (semolina).